SusanRadu/Pthread/Semaphore/README.md

-- Library: semaphore
+- Library: Semaphore
 - author: Radu Dilirici
 - date: 03.01.2020
 - Subject: Operating Systems
 - University of Bucharest, Faculty of Mathematics and Computer Science

-This library is used to synchronize multiple threads that share the same (finite) resources.daskhdj
+This library is used to synchronize multiple threads that share the same (finite) resources.

 The compile structure is: gcc [your C file] sem.c -o [the name for the executable] -pthread